 We’re always keeping an eye out for how our purchases impact people and the planet… but what about when it comes to our furry friends?
-For National Pet Day, we’re putting all the paws on the table about what to know about our cats' and dogs' toys, food, other must-haves, and, of course, what to do with dog poop and that infamous poop bag.
+We’re putting all the paws on the table about what to know about our cats' and dogs' toys, food, other must-haves, and, of course, what to do with dog poop and that infamous poop bag.

 #1 DIY your pet’s toys

 #2 Pick up your pooch’s poop and flush it